 Special Instructions to Applicants:

 You must apply online.
-Attach a cover letter, a vita highlighting educational and work experience and professional activities, statement of teaching goals and pedagogy, unofficial transcripts, and at least three names of character references.
-For questions or additional information, please contact George Ford, 828-227-2201 or email@example.com
+Attach a cover letter, a vita highlighting educational and work experience and professional activities, statement of teaching goals and pedagogy, and the names and contact information for a minimum of three references.
+For questions or additional information, please contact Dr. Bruce Gehrig at 828-227-2254 or email@example.com.

 WCU embraces its role as a regionally engaged university and is designated by the Carnegie Foundation for the Advancement of Teaching as a community engaged university.
 Preference will be given to candidates who can demonstrate a commitment to public engagement through their teaching, service, and scholarship